 Opening in East London, Migraine follows two men, one young and the other on the other side of middle age, as they cross the weather-ravaged city pursuing a doomed love.

 Samuel Fisher is a writer, bookseller and publisher.
-His debut novel, The Chameleon (Salt, 2018) was longlisted for the Desmond Elliot Prize, shortlisted for the Collyer Bristow Prize and won a Betty Trask in 2019.
+His debut novel, The Chameleon (Salt, 2018) was longlisted for the Desmond Elliott Prize, shortlisted for the Collyer Bristow Prize and won a Betty Trask in 2019.
+His second novel Wivenhoe was published by Corsair in 2022.
 He co-owns Burley Fisher Books in Hackney and is a director of Peninsula Press.
-His second novel, Wivenhoe was published on Corsair last year.

 This item is eligible for free returns within 30 days of delivery.
 See our returns policy for further details.